ranvis/ext-php-cbor-stub/README.md

 The package also provides the extension's interfaces for autoloading.
 Userland applications implementing those will not break when the extension is not available.

-To make this fallback possible, this package itself does not add a dependency to the extension.
+To make this fallback possible, this package itself does not declare a dependency to the extension.

 ## Installation

 `
-composer require ranvis/ext-cbor-stub:~0.4
+composer require "ranvis/ext-cbor-stub:^0.4"
 `

 The version of this package should be in synchronized with the extension.